Scalingo/documentation/src/_posts/databases/mysql/2000-01-01-troubleshooting.md

 The resulting value represents the percentage of requests that were satisfied from the InnoDB buffer pool cache without requiring a physical disk read.
 While this ratio **can** give some insights, **it must be taken with care**:
-- The numbers are given for all queries that ran during the considered period (by default, since the service did start).
-There is no way to identify which specific query(ies) are responsible for these numbers.
+- The numbers are given for all queries that have been executed since the latest start.
+There is no way to identify which specific queries are responsible for these numbers.
 - A query that run only once in a while and fetches data from disk (hence being slow) is perfectly fine and should not be considered an issue.
-These numbers (and this ratio) completely obfuscate such queries.
+These numbers and this ratio completely obfuscate such queries.

 ## Solving Performance Issues